Nissan Leaf electric motor, performance & top speed

 Nissan Leaf electric motor, 0-62mph and acceleration

-The Nissan Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
-The difference is that the Leaf (and most electric cars, in fact) generates that torque from a standstill, so you can access the full force of the motor all at once, delivering a strong burst of acceleration that you don’t get in equivalent diesels.
-Consequently, the Leaf takes just 8.6 seconds to cover the 0-62mph performance benchmark, although top speed is just 89mph.
+The standard Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
+The difference is that the Leaf, like all electric cars, generates that torque from a standstill, so you can access the full force of the motor all at once, delivering a strong burst of acceleration that you don’t get in equivalent diesels.

-It’s not just the way the Leaf goes that impresses – how it stops is worthy of note, too.
-There are two selectable drive modes, B and ECO, which progressively increase the input of the regenerative braking.
+It’s not just the way the Leaf goes that impresses – how it stops is noteworthy, too.
+There are two selectable drive modes, B and ECO, which progressively increase the force of the regenerative braking.
 When you slow down, this recoups power that would otherwise be wasted and directs it back to the electric motor.

 In This Review

-- 4Electric motor, drive & performance - currently readingThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension
+- 4Performance, motor & drive - currently readingThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension